• Home

 I wonder if Ruth slept at all that night.

-The word ephahs is added and likely incorrect since that would be about 30 gallons of barley.
-She was given six handfuls or six measures of some kind as Boaz continues to show this incredible kindness toward her.
+The word “ephahs” was added and likely incorrect since that would be about 30 gallons or 180 pounds of barley.
+The NIV got this right – six measures, or six handfuls.

-Jewish traditions says that this six measures given to Ruth was a sign of the six pious men with six spiritual gifts would descend from her.
-These men were David, Daniel, Hannaniah, Mishael, Azariah and the Messiah.
+Jewish traditions say that the six measures given to Ruth were a sign that six pious men with six spiritual gifts would descend from her.
+These men were David, Daniel, Hannaniah, Mishael, Azariah, and the Messiah.

-Ruth need not do anything but rest and wait.
+Ruth does not need to do anything but rest and wait.
 I'm just guessing that Ruth didn't think this resting and waiting was all that easy.
-After all, her future, her life and her hope were at stake.
-But Ruth trust God, she trusted Boaz and the process.
-Naomi said he wouldn't rest until the matter was decided.
-This wasn't something Boaz was willing to let drag out.
+After all, her future, life, and hope were at stake.
+But Ruth trusted Naomi, Naomi’s God, Boaz, and the process.
+Naomi said Boaz wouldn't rest until the matter was decided.
+Boaz had taken Ruth under his care and protection.
+He would not quit until the matter was settled.